Attending to experimental physics practices and lifelong learning skills in an introductory laboratory course: Curriculum Design

-Reflections related to organization focused primarily on time management (86\%).
-Most of these reflections referred to time management specifically; others used phrases like, ``I want to be efficient with the little time I've got,'' or ``I did not have the time to keep up with my work.''
-Most students were not used to the work load of college, and struggled to keep up.
-Students made statements such as: \begin{quote} ``Due to the volume of work to be done (and the limited length of time), I sometimes find myself going through the motions\ldots'' \end{quote} and, \begin{quote} ``I stayed up all night and managed to get 2 and a half hours of sleep last night.'' \end{quote} Reflections about connections focused on creating collaborations with other students, such as a study group (63\%), or in using the office hours of their GSI or instructor (37\%)\footnote{Because students could reflect on multiple topics each week, these two topics only cover most, not all, of the student reflections.}.
-We note that the rubric treats building connections as a distinct skill from collaboration which includes, among other things, working productively with others (Appendix A).
+Most reflections about organization referred to time management specifically; others used phrases like, ``I want to be efficient with the little time I've got,'' or ``I did not have the time to keep up with my work.''
+Most students were not used to the workload of college, and struggled to keep up.
+Students made statements such as: \begin{quote} ``Due to the volume of work to be done (and the limited length of time), I sometimes find myself going through the motions \ldots" \end{quote} and, \begin{quote} ``I stayed up all night and managed to get 2 and a half hours of sleep last night." \end{quote} Reflections about collaboration focused on working with other students, such as in a study group, or during office hours.
 In contrast, reflections about persistence did not have any clear themes.
-Students reflected on many different areas, such as: staying focused and not giving up on long homework assignments, personal difficulties staying focused on school, and continuing towards a college degree despite feeling unsuccessful.
+Students reflected on many different areas, such as: not giving up on long homework assignments, personal difficulties staying focused on schoolwork, and continuing towards a college degree despite feeling unsuccessful.

-Instructor responses to student reflections focused on a variety of themes.
-To support students holistically, instructor responses typically included both an affective and instructive component.
-The affective responses focused on supporting students through personal struggles they faced; here are examples of the types of affective responses instructors gave:

-\begin{itemize} \item Affirmation: ``I, personally, am glad you are a part of Compass and physics so that I've had a chance to get to know you.'' \item Empathizing: ``Figuring out that it is okay and even beneficial to drop a class is something that is hard to deal with.
-I know this is something I struggled with as a student.'' \item Normalizing: ``Impostor Syndrome\ldots basically means that you think you are the only one struggling and eventually everyone else will figure out that you don't understand things as well.
-Everyone (including myself) thinks this from time to time.'' \end{itemize}

-On the instructive side of feedback, the instructors suggested resources or strategies that students could use to improve their physics learning.
-They also suggested resources that could help students be more successful in their college transition.

-\begin{itemize} \item Suggesting Strategies: ``[M]ake sure you get the most out of every problem you do.
-What I mean is to take a few moments after you read a problem and think generally about what concepts or techniques might be useful before you start working.
-After you finish the problem, reflect on what you did.'' \item Pointing to Resources: ``Prof. [Smith] teaches a class that uses ROOT for some of the homeworks.
-His website is here:'' \item Non-academic Support: ``Have you looked at padmapper.com for apartments?
-It is useful for off campus housing and it is how I found my apartment.'' \end{itemize}